shreyanshxyz/Five-r-frontend/src/components/navbar/Navbar.md

 ### Progress So Far

 - Navbar is Finished Statically
-- The functionality to be added is:
 - The lower navbar is to be shown only when scrolling.
 - The navbar remains sticky
+- The functionality to be added is:
+  - Dynamically changing menu checking the user logged in or not
   - React-router-functionality

 ### Snippets